 I love meal planning so much; I started a custom meal plan business called Designed to Fit Nutrition.
 Every week, I sit down a plan a week’s worth of meals to keep myself on track.

 I find that if the food is already prepped and ready to go, I’m much more likely to stick to my plan instead of grabbing take-out or eating five bowls of cereal for dinner.

 Ask yourself: Can this fit into my lifestyle?

 Maintaining my weight is all about balance.
-If I overindulge at a weekend barbecue or mindlessly munch throughout the afternoon, I don’t throw in the towel.
+I don’t throw in the towel if I overindulge at a weekend barbecue or mindlessly munch throughout the afternoon.
 I make sure my next meal is healthy and move on.